Neerthirai: Production

-Release
+Release and reception

 The film had a limited release across Tamil Nadu on 22 March 2019 by distributors SPI Cinemas and AP Film International.
 The film was shown in a single show on a single day, as the makers sought to give the film a release on a digital platform at a later date.
 It was also noted for becoming the first Tamil film to discuss the Me Too movement.
 A critic from Times of India wrote "The conversations seem engaging enough and the actors are all appealing, but somehow, you do not get the feel of watching a cinema.
 The experience is more akin to watching a theatrical play."
 A critic from The Hindu compared the film's arty approach to Amshan Kumar's Manusangada (2017) and Chezhiyan's To Let (2019).
 The reviewer compared the film's plot to the Malayalam film Ozhivudivasathe Kali (2015) and the romantic drama '96 (2018), citing that all three stories featured tales of reunions.
-A further reviewer noted "although the film is a different attempt, if the screenplay had been a little faster, then it would have given a better film watching experience."